 We encourage you to have a personal relationship with your Tango experience, which includes the music you prefer to dance to.
 Ultimately you can dance to any music that moves you, and there are some Milonga’s that facilitate more modern preferences.

-Practilonga is a Milonga & Practica in one – whether you just want to dance or you need to practice, there is space here for you & we will support you in this as well as in the class.
+Practilonga is a Milonga & Practica in one – whether you just want to dance or need to practice, there is space here for you & we will support you in this and the class.

 What Our Students Say